BioX-NKU/scBackdoor/README.md

 ---
 >
-> 🙋 Please let us know if you find out a mistake or have any suggestions!
+> 🙋 Please let us know if you find a mistake or have any suggestions!
 >
-> 🌟 If you find this resource helpful, please consider to star this repository and cite our research:
+> 🌟 If you find this resource helpful, please consider starring this repository and citing our research:

 ```bibtex
 Feng, S., Li, S., Chen, L. et al. Unveiling potential threats: backdoor attacks in single-cell pre-trained models.
 Cell Discov 10, 122 (2024). https://doi.org/10.1038/s41421-024-00753-1